judemont/DarkWrite/README.md

 3. Select decryption method:
    - No key: Extracts without key or password.
    - AES-256: Enter the key to decrypt the extracted message.
+4. Enter image file path.
-4. The message is extracted from `output.png` and displayed.
+5. The message is extracted and displayed.

 ---